PolarPanda-gif/javascri/README.md

 ```

 2. THe script will detect the left or right arrow keys when pressed and will move the ball element accordinly // goal

+# Javascript All-in-one For Dummies

+Learning Javascript,React,Vue,Svelte, and Node from Javascript all-in-one For dummies by Chris Minnick